carpentries-incubator/bioc-rnaseq/profiles/learner-profiles.md

 ---
-title: Hypothetical attendees of the RNA-Seq workshop
+Is this workshop for me: Hypothetical attendees of the RNA-Seq workshop
 ---

-This is a placeholder file.
-Please add content here.

 # Learner Profile 1: Graduate Student in Molecular Biology